MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-manage-updates-configuration-manager.md

 >Due to [naming changes](waas-overview.md#naming-changes), older terms like CB and CBB might still be displayed in some of our products, such as in Group Policy.
 If you encounter these terms, "CB" refers to the Semi-Annual Channel (Targeted)--which is no longer used--while "CBB" refers to the Semi-Annual Channel.

-System Center Configuration Manager provides maximum control over quality and feature updates for Windows 10.
+Microsoft Endpoint Configuration Manager provides maximum control over quality and feature updates for Windows 10.
 Unlike other servicing tools, Configuration Manager has capabilities that extend beyond servicing, such as application deployment, antivirus management, software metering, and reporting, and provides a secondary deployment method for LTSB clients.
 Configuration Manager can effectively control bandwidth usage and content distribution through a combination of BranchCache and distribution points.
 Microsoft encourages organizations currently using Configuration Manager for Windows update management to continue doing so for Windows 10 client computers.

 You can use Configuration Manager to service Windows 10 devices in two ways.
 The first option is to use Windows 10 Servicing Plans to deploy Windows 10 feature updates automatically based on specific criteria, similar to an Automatic Deployment Rule for software updates.
 The second option is to use a task sequence to deploy feature updates, along with anything else in the installation.

 >[!NOTE]
 >This topic focuses on updating and upgrading Windows 10 after it has already been deployed.
-To use Configuration Manager to upgrade your systems from the Windows 8.1, Windows 8, or Windows 7 operating system, see [Upgrade to Windows 10 with System Center Configuration Manager](https://technet.microsoft.com/itpro/windows/deploy/upgrade-to-windows-10-with-system-center-configuraton-manager).
+To use Configuration Manager to upgrade your systems from the Windows 8.1, Windows 8, or Windows 7 operating system, see [Upgrade to Windows 10 with Microsoft Endpoint Configuration Manager](https://technet.microsoft.com/itpro/windows/deploy/upgrade-to-windows-10-with-system-center-configuraton-manager).

 ## Windows 10 servicing dashboard

 The Windows 10 servicing dashboard gives you a quick-reference view of your active servicing plans, compliance for servicing plan deployment, and other key information about Windows 10 servicing.
-For details about what each tile on the servicing dashboard represents, see [Manage Windows as a service using System Center Configuration Manager](https://technet.microsoft.com/library/mt627931.aspx).
+For details about what each tile on the servicing dashboard represents, see [Manage Windows as a service using Microsoft Endpoint Configuration Manager](https://technet.microsoft.com/library/mt627931.aspx).

 For the Windows 10 servicing dashboard to display information, you must adhere to the following requirements:

 - **Heartbeat discovery**.
 Enable heartbeat discovery for the site receiving Windows 10 servicing information.
 Configuration for heartbeat discovery can be found in Administration\Overview\Hierarchy Configuration\Discovery Methods.
 - **Windows Server Update Service (WSUS)**.
-System Center Configuration Manager must have the Software update point site system role added and configured to receive updates from a WSUS 4.0 server with the hotfix KB3095113 installed.
+Microsoft Endpoint Configuration Manager must have the Software update point site system role added and configured to receive updates from a WSUS 4.0 server with the hotfix KB3095113 installed.
 - **Service connection point**.
 Add the Service connection point site system role in Online, persistent connection mode.
 - **Upgrade classification**.
 Select **Upgrade** from the list of synchronized software update classifications.